Sirbu-Boeti-Eduard/Local-Job-Finder/README.md

   * Need a job?
     * Search for it and start chatting.
   * Need to hire an employee?
-    * Post a job listings and wait.
+    * Post a job listing and wait.

   #### Case 2
   * Are you open to work?
-    * Post your desired job and wait.
+    * Post your job listing with the desired job and wait.
   * Need to hire an employee?
     * Search for potential employees and start chatting.